 Statistics & Reports

 Community Health Epidemiologists produce several reports on disease statistics.
-To access these reports please click here.
+To access these reports please visit the statistics webpage.
 All data listed is considered provisional.

 Learn about our community's health and wellness, compare indicators for your community against state averages, county values, and target goals.
 Discover areas of excellence and improvement in your community.